 Please note, if you cannot provide proof of lawful status:

-• you may only apply for the non-compliant card, and
+• you may only apply for the Standard License or ID card

 Documents not in English must be submitted with written translations of those documents in English.
 The translation must be certified by the translator as a full and complete translation of the document.